gvwilson/sensibleadventures/nardica/outline.md

     *   Soldiers loyal to the Governor tried to arrest Mackles and Johel
     *   Honesty: "I don't know what to do" (his immediate commanding officer is on the Governor's side)
     *   Wales to Mackles: "I had a look at the train - it's ready to go"
-    *   They escape to the train and roar out of Newcastle, but Honesty and Wales are injured
+    *   They escape to the train and roar out of Paddington, but Honesty and Wales are injured

 9. By Train
     *   Can't say they raced through the night, since it was always afternoon, but that's what it felt like